 Adventurous, exploratory, informative and fun are some of the ways we describe our educational tours.
-Done right educational tours expand travelers’ world view.
+Done right, educational tours expand travelers’ world view.
 Not only do students learn, they learn to love to learn.
 Through cultural exploration and immersion, students become global citizens.
-They develop a stronger understanding of history, language and geography as well as gain independence, confidence and problem solving skills.
+They develop a stronger understanding of history, language and geography while gaining independence, confidence and problem solving skills.

 We say it because we believe it: travel changes lives.